krek0/pineapple-ml/README.md

 # Pineapple ML
 A small "mini ml" interpreter in ocaml
 The project is not yet usable
+The goal is to do as many things as possible myself.
+The lexer and parser are done by me, mostly helped by wikipedia, and for the interpreter part, I was helped by [this course](https://www.enseignement.polytechnique.fr/informatique/INF564/poly.pdf) by Jean-Christophe Filliâtre.

 # How to use